DelaDirty/deladirty.github.io/_posts/htb/medium/2025-06-11-Administrator.md

 ![](/assets/images/htb/administrator/13miketoben.png)

-Now, if we click on Ben's name, we can see that in `memberof`, he is listed as a share moderator.
+Now, if we click on Ben's name, we can see that in `member of`, he is listed as a share moderator.

 ![](/assets/images/htb/administrator/14benshare.png)